PeterH001/tryit-backend-developer-test/README.md

 # Tryit backend developer test

-This project is using express, GraphQL and ApolloServer to access a database containing informations about music tracks.
+This project is using express, GraphQL and ApolloServer to access a SQLite database containing informations about music tracks.

 ## Setup